Introduction to Rust Library

 - The final step in accessing the Crates Registry is to get the access token.

-- Once the library is built and made public so that it is available to all the users, the next step is to publish the library.
+- Once you have constructed the library and ensured its accessibility to all users, the next step is to publish it.

-- Crate std is the Rust standard library which is the foundation of the Rust software and makes its portable.
+- Crate std is the Rust standard library, which is the Rust software’s foundation and makes it portable.

 - The primitive data types supported by Rust standard library are never, array, char, bool, f64, f32, fn, i128, i64, i32, i16, i8, pointer, isize, slice, reference, tuple, str, u128, u64, u32, u16, u8, usize, unit, etc.